 Due Dates: Due dates for the term paper are contained in the course outline.
-Assignments are due by the start of lecture on the appropriate date, and can be turned in to me during class or during office hours the day before it is due.
+Assignments are due by the start of lecture on the appropriate date.
+As per guidelines for each assignment, you may need to submit responses on Blackboard, turn them in to me during class or during office hours the day before it is due.
 An assignment turned in after its deadline will be marked down 10% for each day late.